mehulagg/gitlab/doc/user/admin_area/settings/continuous_integration.md

 As of June 22, 2020 the [value is set](../../gitlab_com/index.md#gitlab-cicd) to 3 months on GitLab.com.
 Jobs created before that date were archived after September 22, 2020.

-## Default CI configuration path
+## Default CI/CD configuration file

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/18073) in GitLab 12.5.

-The default CI configuration file path for new projects can be set in the Admin Area of your GitLab instance (`.gitlab-ci.yml` if not set):
+The default CI/CD configuration file and path for new projects can be set in the Admin Area of your GitLab instance (`.gitlab-ci.yml` if not set):

 1. Go to **Admin Area > Settings > CI/CD**.
-1. Input the new path in the **Default CI configuration path** field.
+1. Input the new file and path in the **Default CI/CD configuration file** field.
 1. Hit **Save changes** for the changes to take effect.

-It is also possible to specify a [custom CI/CD configuration path for a specific project](../../../ci/pipelines/settings.md#custom-cicd-configuration-path).
+It is also possible to specify a [custom CI/CD configuration file for a specific project](../../../ci/pipelines/settings.md#custom-cicd-configuration-file).

 ## Required pipeline configuration **(PREMIUM SELF)**